Όταν ακούτε ελληνικά:

 I believe that embracing how the learning process can be slow, takes you further than you ever thought.

-I believe that connecting through language while accepting your mistakes is the biggest fulfillment, the end of your destination and at the same time the beginning of a fascinating journey within the language.
+I believe that connecting with others through language while accepting your mistakes is the biggest fulfillment, the end of your destination and at the same time the beginning of a fascinating journey within the language & the culture.

 Aside from teaching Greek…

 I currently came back to Athens after living in Canada for 6 years.
 The change makes me feel like a “native - tourist” and, usually, it’s fun to see both perspectives (although a bit crazy at times).

 Coming back from Canada also means that I’m a bit more obsessed with the gorgeous, clear sunlight of Athens - at least, more than usual.
 Also with the sea.
 Of course.